 I’ve been spending more time at home lately, so I’ve been using that time to teach my dog, Mary Berry, some new tricks.
 When trying to teach new behaviors, the treats I’ve been training with haven’t been as effective.

 I asked Cathy Madson, Preventive Vet’s certified dog trainer, why this was happening.

 Treats to Use During Dog Training

 “The treats you use during training can make a difference in how successful each session will be.
 When training new behaviors, a good high-value treat, something they usually don’t get outside of a training session, will help you train new behaviors faster,” says Madson.
 "If they aren't very hungry, or if they're tired, introducing a higher value of training treat can help increase motivation so you can get a few extra training repetitions in."

 High-value treats tend to be really smelly and can be moist or freeze-dried.
 Since these typically have fewer ingredients or use specialty ingredients, high-value treats can be more expensive than low and medium-value treats.

 That’s where this recipe comes in!
 Making dog treats at home can be more affordable than buying them at the store.
 And, because you made them, you know exactly what’s inside of the treats you’re giving your dog.

-Higher value treats also tend to have a higher caloric value, so they do need to be used as part of a nutritionally balanced feeding and treating plan.
+Higher-value treats also tend to have a higher caloric value, so they do need to be used as part of a nutritionally balanced feeding and treating plan.
 Too many treats can result in your dog packing on extra pounds, which can put them at risk for a variety of health issues.
-At less than 2 calories apiece (depending on the size), you may be able to reward your dog with a few more of these treats than you normally do.
+At less than 2 calories apiece (depending on the size), you may be able to reward your dog with a few more of these treats than you normally do — so they are great for dogs needing to watch their weight.
 Just try to stick with about 10% of their daily calories coming from these (and all) treats.